-See all of the Zendesk on Zendesk series discussions.
+See all of our Zendesk on Zendesk series discussions.

 At Zendesk, we believe that our customers' feedback helps us improve and grow, both as a support organization and as a product.
 We actively solicit feedback after each support interaction with a survey.
 Replies to this survey, primarily, constitute our CSAT score, which we keep in check to see how we're doing as a support team.

 However, this isn't where it ends: comments left in response to the survey may translate into product improvements, trigger reviews of processes and policies.
 In other words, we want to hear what customers have to say – be it positive or not so much!

 There are cases where we don't send out the survey.
 There are ways we surface survey comments internally to be visible to the entire company.
 There are tags that prevent surveys from being sent on a ticket and guidelines around using them.
 Finally, there’s a newer Zendesk feature that lets you drill down into the reasons for bad satisfaction ratings.
 This article explains how we navigate the intricate workings of the CSAT survey and ratings.

 The CSAT survey is sent directly to the ticket requester about 24 hours after the ticket status has been changed to Solved (unless it’s been reopened).
 We can never be sure of the exact timing because the survey is sent by an automation that runs once every hour and picks up any tickets that have been in a Solved state for over 24 hours.
 The automation’s title is Request customer satisfaction rating (system automation).

 The automation then performs two actions: it sends a dynamic content placeholder as an email to the requester, and changes a ticket attribute to “Satisfaction: Offered”.
 This is is to ensure we don’t send the survey twice per ticket.
 One of the conditions of the automation is, of course, that this attribute has to be “Unoffered” for the automation to run.

 Here’s what the text of the survey looks like: